 Wherein the previously promised post, “Love and only love” gets put off for an examination of the latest chapter of Genshiken, even if I have to work from Bulgarian (?) scan scripts…

 .If Hato should have learned one thing from Madarame, it is: don’t keep the secret envelope taped behind the bookshelf/ desk.
-That being said, Hato just got more intimate female attention and skinship than he has ever had in his whole life.
-If that don’t have some effect, at least in terms of appreciation for what a determined fujoshi girl can do to make a young trap’s body go weak and heart sing, then Hato’s next clothing spree should be for monk’s cloth.
+That being said, Hato just got more intimate attention and skinship from a girl than he has ever had in his whole life.
+If that don’t have some effect, at least in terms of appreciation for what a determined fujoshi girl can do to make a young crossdresser’s body go weak and heart sing, then Hato’s next clothing spree should be for monk’s cloth.
 The shock of the envelope reveal is going to pass a lot sooner than the memory of what he felt on his neck.

 No turning that smooch/lick on the neck into “fantasy is fantasy”.

 Will Hato now go all Kuchiki whenever he sees Sue and demand a rematch?

 Will he start drawing fake yuri wrestling ecchi scenes?

 How will he draw?
 If the volume extras are to be taken as canonical, he needs at least a bra and pantsu to be able to draw in fujoshi-mode.
 Perhaps a sports bra and gym shorts will now suffice.

 And what of Sue?
 Nurturing the impression that a cross-dressing, yaoi reading, pr0n drawing Hato could possibly be drawn to a 3D Madarame, especially after seeing him fixate on Mada’s neck was a reasonable reconciliation of fantasy and reality, and one that would also brush away any nagging stirrings of interest she felt developing towards Madarame, if any was developing.
 What a shock to now be responsible for: